Part of the complete guide to understanding addiction

 - Memory functionality changes

-Depending on the substance, the effects (also known as the “trip”) can last anywhere from thirty minutes to 12 hours.
+Depending on the substance, the effects (also known as the “trip”) can last anywhere from 30 minutes to 12 hours.
 Generally, the shorter the trip, the more intense the effects.

-Hallucinogens heighten the senses of the person using them.
-The user typically sees images, vibrant colors, increased touch sensation, and even hears things that aren’t there or hears things more crisply than normal.
+A hallucinogen user typically experiences a variety of symptoms because hallucinogens heighten the senses.
+The user typically sees images and vibrant colors, experiences increased touch sensation, and hears things that aren’t there or hears more crisply than normal.
 Usually, the effects appear within the first hour to hour and a half.

 The trip can go one of two ways: a “good trip” or a “bad trip.”
-If the images, sounds, and sensations aren’t particularly positive, this is what’s known as a bad trip.
-There are a lot of different variables that can cause a bad trip, so it’s hard to guarantee you will have a good trip if you try these substances.
+If the images, sounds, and sensations aren’t particularly positive, this is considered a bad trip.
+Many variables can cause a bad trip, so it’s hard to guarantee you will have a good trip if you try these substances.

 - Nausea